carlos-iriz/Video-VZIP-Decompression-and-Frame-Player/README.md

    - shutil
    - zlib

-NOTE: If an executable file is needed for testing I can provide it but it does not allow for the user to change the input file for
-      the program, the exectuable only runs with the video.vzip file that was packed into it

 To Run:
 Open terminal and change directory to folder where the program and video.vzip file are found.